Dunkelheit/readcache/README.md

 # readcache

-Keeps a file cached in memory after reading it, until it's modified.
+Read a file and keep its contents cached until it's modified